SAMPLE KITS AND TEST PRINTS

 Sample kits and test prints will help you choose the best paper for your images.
 Read more about how to use them.

 What is a sample kit?
-A sample kit contains pre-printed using the exact same printers, papers and inks we print on every day at the studio.
+A sample kit contains pre-printed images using the exact same printers, papers and inks we print on every day at the studio.
 It allows you to see and feel the media types via sample images we provide.
-We also include a free calibration print as a point of reference to bring your monitor closer to print standards.
-The sample kit includes a $20 gift card when ready to place your first print order.

 What is a test print (also called a proof)?
 A test print is a print of your image using the same printer and same paper you intend to use when you make your final print.
-Usually proofs are made at a reduced size (typically 8″ x 10″).
+Usually proofs are made at a reduced size (typically 8″ x 10″) to be economical.
 This allows you to see exactly how your image will look printed on the paper you choose.
 That said, you can order whatever size test print that you prefer.

 A sample kit is a great place to start because you can see and touch each type of paper, and see the differences in the media for yourself with images from our library.
 As you get a sense of what papers you like, and prepare to place orders, then we suggest ordering test prints on the paper(s) you’ll make final prints on.
 While test prints are not not mandatory, they are very helpful – especially if it’s the first time working with us, or you’re placing a large order of an image you’ve never printed before.

 Test prints are essential if you want to see how your image will print on a specific paper.
 Making test prints (also called hard proofing) has always been a part of fine printmaking.
 Even the best computer displays will always look slightly different than a print.
 Nothing beats a test print to see the image exactly as it will print on paper.
 Here’s more information on how to order and use test prints.